 Romanticism is a philosophical movement during the Age of Enlightenment which emphasizes emotional self-awareness as a necessary pre-condition to improving society and bettering the human condition.
-Like the German Idealism and Kantianism with which it is usually linked in a philosophical context, Romanticism was largely centred in Germany during the late 18th and early 19th Century.
+Like the German Idealism and Kantianism with which it is usually linked in a philosophical context, Romanticism was largely centered in Germany during the late 18th and early 19th Century.
 It stands in opposition to the Rationalism and Empiricism of the preceding Age of Reason, representing a shift from the objective to the subjective.

 Romanticism in general was a reaction against the scientific rationalization of Nature during the Age of Reason, which left little room for the freedom and creativity of the human spirit, and it stressed strong emotion as a source of aesthetic experience.
 It was embodied most strongly in the visual arts, music, and literature, but it also had a counterpart in philosophical thought.